MsAbigailS/HackAI/backend/README.md

 ### Set Current Bet Winner
 POST
-`/SetCurrentBetWinner`
+`/setCurrentBetWinner`
 Form body:
-winner = "side1" or "side2"
+winner = "yes" or "no"
 Will return 1 of 3 results:
 - "There is no current bet"
 - "Success"
-- "Winner was not side1 or side2"
+- "Winner was not yes or no"

 ### Set Bet Choice
 POST